js-enabled-crawling/specification/README.md

 This specification shall allow implementors of crawlers to follow Google's lead and provide a contract for framework and website developers to rely on.

+*Read more about the motivation in this [blog post](http://www.analog-ni.co/precomposing-a-spa-may-become-the-holy-grail-to-seo).*

 ---

 Go to the [current draft of the specification](specification.md).